- What is Text Response?

 What is Text Response?

 Like its name, Text Response is when you respond to a text.
 The most popular texts are novels and films; however plays, poetry and short stories are also common.
-Your response should be in the form of an essay, in which you discuss themes, ideas and characters.
-You might be thinking, ‘I already know this!’
-Then great!
-Because these familiarities are only the ‘analysis of the ways in which structures and features are used by the authors of narrative texts to construct meaning’.
-This means that not only should you develop a
+Your response will be in the form of an essay, in which you discuss themes, ideas and characters.
+Recall all the novels and films you've studied since Year 7 (there'll be quite a few!).
+You should be very familiar with the process of watching a film or reading a novel, participating in class discussions about themes and characters, and finally, submitting an essay based on the text.

 1. Critically analyse texts and the ways in which authors construct meaning;